 * Itinerary subject to change.
 Every effort will be made to keep the itinerary as it appears here.
 However, the final itinerary may vary due to schedules, availability and factors beyond our control.

-Independent arrival at Hotel Bougainvillea, San Jose, Costa Rica.
+Independent arrival at host hotel in San Jose, Costa Rica.

 Monday: B, L, D